favonia/cloudflare-ddns/CONTRIBUTING.markdown

 ## ⌨️ Coding Style

+We rely on linters to enforce coding styles.
+Run `golangci-lint run` at the root of the repository to check whether you have followed the current style.

 - Your pull request must pass all CI (continuous integration) checks, possibly except the coverage check.
 - You should strive to maximize the coverage as much as possible and practical.